I can supply you with wire strings for your harp or other instrument!

 For medieval harps, brass toggles work best, and Karen Loomis has gathered evidence from wear marks inside some of the medieval harps that brass toggles may have been used originally. £1 each on their own, or £2.50 each wound onto the ends of your strings.

-The most boring option is plain wooden toggles made from dowel.
+For the big baroque or 18th century Irish harps, we need hardwood toggles.
 I have sourced good quality hardwood dowel (either oak or ash).
 30p each on their own, or £1.80 each wound onto the ends of your strings using the knot shown here.

 Whatever toggle type you prefer, it’s always worthwhile having a few extra in your accessories bag!